TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

               logging.CRITICAL)

     #
-    # This worker class represents work that is done in a thread separate to the
+    # This worker kundi represents work that is done in a thread separate to the
     # main thread.
 The way the thread is kicked off to do work is via a button press
     # that connects to a slot in the worker.
     #